karanpreet6969/Group-Lab/README.md

 Roles
 Project Manager/Release Coordinator: [karanpreet,ramneet]

 Developer: [karanpreet, ramneet]

 QA Tester: [karanpreet,ramneet]

 Scope
 The scope of this project is to create a simple web app for the game "Rock, Paper, Scissors" using Python.
 The app should be easy to understand and play.

-Design
-The workflow/flow chart of how the "Rock, Paper, Scissors" game will work is available in the "design" folder.